Place of modernity

 Reisen an die Orte der Moderne

 The Bauhaus was part of this development.
-Shortly after its establishment, the first plans for a model housing estate in Weimar were drawn up.
-Only the famous Haus Am Horn, now a UNESCO World Heritage Site, was actually realized, where all the workshops, masters and students of the Bauhaus worked on a “building of the future”.
-The unique school building as well as the Masters' Houses were built in Dessau; finally the Dessau-Törten housing estate and the Houses with Balcony Access by Hannes Meyer, who, together with the Bauhaus architecture department, designed the federal school in Bernau near Berlin.
+Shortly after its inception, the first plans for a model housing estate in Weimar were drawn up.
+Ultimately, only the famous Haus Am Horn – now a UNESCO World Heritage Site – would be built, with all workshops, masters and students of the Bauhaus working on the ‘building of the future’.
+In Dessau the unique school and workshop buildings would be built as well as the Masters’ Houses and, ultimately, the Dessau-Törten housing estate and the progressive houses with balcony access by Hannes Meyer, who together with the architecture department of the Bauhaus designed the Federal School in Bernau, near Berlin.

-With the buildings put together here, the Grand Tour of Modernism is spanning a network across the country, with many nodes, not only in the big cities and not only in the places where the Bauhaus was located, but also in the periphery and away the great roads.
+With the buildings selected for the Grand Tour of Modernism, we are effectively creating a network that spans the nation, with many intersections, not only in the big cities and not only in the places where the Bauhaus was immediately located, but also in the periphery and away from the major streets.

 Experience the beginnings of the Bauhaus in Weimar and admire its outstanding legacy, which spreads from Dessau-Roßlau to the striking residential buildings in Berlin.